- March 29, 2022

-If you want those dreams to become a reality, the time to start marketing yourself and your firm is now.
-Unfortunately, many consultants and firm owners are so accustomed to standing in the background, promoting their clients, that they forget – or simply fail – to use those same techniques to market themselves.
+If you want those dreams to become a reality, the time to start marketing your political firm is now.
+Unfortunately, many consultants and firm owners are so accustomed to standing in the background, promoting their clients, that they forget to use those techniques to market themselves.

 The basic principles of grassroots voter contact apply to any situation in which you want to identify, persuade, and mobilize other human beings.
 That includes marketing your firm to the people who will benefit most from your services.
 Here are three ways to start.

 Step one: Identify the ideal client for your product or service.

 Once you have that ideal client profile nailed down, you can find people, candidates, or firms to match your description.
 It’s a lot easier hunting when you know what to look for.
 Think about this like a benchmark poll to determine which voter groups like your candidate based on their background, beliefs, or accomplishments.